orabazu/threejs-dem-visualizer/README.md

 ### Credits

 Skeleton of the code is built on https://github.com/jackdbd/threejs-es6-webpack-starter project.
-I have add some css since reading geotiff files take time.
+I add some css for loading since reading geotiff files take time.
 If you have problems on build better to follow original instructions.

 Demo of [jonathanlurie](https://github.com/jonathanlurie/ThreejsDEM) and [mapmasters] (http://blog.mastermaps.com/2013/10/terrain-building-with-threejs.html) were realy helpfull to understand the logic of DEM to three.js convertion